socialvibe/truex-ads-docs/bluescript-reference.md

 ## BlueScript Element Reference

-This section documents the base properties and behaviors inherited by all other BlueScript elements.
+This section documents the available elements available for creating the diplayed UX of a step.

 ### Step